gear-foundation/gear-wiki/docs/developing-contracts/metadata.md

 }
 ```

-As we can see, metadata enables you to determine the expected data at the input/output for the contract at each endpoint.
+Metadata enables you to determine the expected data at the input/output for the program at each endpoint.
 Where:

 - `Init` - describes incoming/outgoing types for `init()` function.
 - `Handle` - describes incoming/outgoing types for `handle()` function.